seasaltsaige/openwink/docs/media/app/gallery.md

 #### Sleepy Eye
 <img src="./Sleepy_Eye.png" width="200" alt="App Preview Image">

 This page allows you to customize the precise positioning of each headlight while in 'Sleepy Eye' mode.
 Both headlights are individually settable, from 0% raised to 100% raised.
-The relative percentage is based on how far up it will be raised from retracted; ie: 25% means slightly raised, 50% is half-way, and 75% is almost fully up.
+The relative percentage is based on how far up it will be raised from retracted; i.e.: 25% means slightly raised, 50% is half-way, and 75% is almost fully up.

 #### Custom Dash Button
 <img src="./Button_Sequence.png" width="200" alt="App Preview Image">
 <img src="./Button_Sequence_Edit.png" width="200" alt="App Preview Image">

-This page allows customization of the oem dash button behaviors.
+This page allows customization of the OEM dash button behaviors.
 By default, the setting is not enabled, but can easily be turned on as seen in the image.
-Additionally, I have added a setting which allows you to get around the limitation which MX-5 Tech claims prevents you from opperating the headlights with the dash button while your lights are turned on.
+Additionally, I have added a setting which allows you to get around the limitation which MX-5 Tech claims prevents you from operating the headlights with the dash button while your lights are turned on.
 This setting can potentially be dangerous at night, so use it with caution.
 If option is turned on, but the main setting is turned off, this does nothing.

 You are also able to customize the delay between button presses, allowing you to tune how fast you need to press the button in order to activate a sequence.
 A shorter time means faster activation when you reach your count, but you need to be quicker.
 A longer time is the opposite, more delay when done pressing, but more lenient.